Using Complementary Colors in Photography

 Complementary colors have quite an intense relationship and they tend to literally boost each other which creates a strong color contrast.

-Having this powerful contrast can be genuinely beneficial for your image, but you also need to be careful when using this technique.
+Having this powerful contrast in photography can be genuinely beneficial for your image, but you also need to be careful when using this technique.

 This is because such intense color combinations can draw all the viewer’s attention and thus overpower your photograph completely.